 If you have ever been to Wisconsin, you have undoubtedly heard of or seen one of their countless magnificent waterfalls.
 Typically local hidden gems, these waterfalls will leave your jaw dropped.
-This Wisconsin waterfall road trip hits up the best waterfalls in the state in one nice drive.
+This northern Wisconsin waterfall road trip hits up the best waterfalls in the state in one nice drive.

 It is time to fill up the gas tank, grab some snacks and maybe your swimsuit, and head on the road to experience these seclusive waterfalls.
-If you are looking for other road trips besides the Wisconsin waterfall road trip in the area, check out the best upper Midwest road trip plan!
+If you are looking for other road trips besides the northern Wisconsin waterfall road trip in the area, check out the best upper Midwest road trip plan!

 Big Manitou Falls

-Our first stop on our expedition through a Wisconsin waterfall road trip is the mighty Big Manitou Falls.
+Our first stop on our expedition through a northern Wisconsin waterfall road trip is the mighty Big Manitou Falls.
 Located in Superior Wisconsin, you will not want to miss this stop.

-This waterfall stands at 165 feet living up to its title of "Wisconsin's Tallest Waterfall".
+This Wisconsin waterfall stands at 165 feet living up to its title of "Wisconsin's Tallest Waterfall".
 The easy way to enjoy this waterfall is following the signposted road and parking lot for Pattison State Park.
 There is a quaint picnic area and a small lookout area if you are planning a quick trip.

 If you are looking to get a better view of the falls, there is another lookout located on the opposite side of the Black River with more open space to view the falls.